 Rural Agents meet with members in person to collect deposits, process loan applications and payments, and sign up new members.
 Utilizing digital channels reduces transaction costs for both clients and financial institutions and increases transparency through digital receipts.
 With direct access to accounts through the smartphone or tablet, financial institutions can offer clients individual accounts, rather than the traditional group accounts and guarantees—enabling clients to have a direct relationship with financial institutions to start building credit history and access an array of products that meet their individual needs.

-Under objective 2, WOCCU addresses liquidity and capital challenges faced by MFIs and credit unions through savings and investment mobilization.
-The program is working with the national association of credit unions, Association Nationale des Caisses Populaires haïtiennes (ANACAPH), an affiliate member of WOCCU, to identify and recommend client-driven deposit products, policies, and mobilization strategies.
-WOCCU is also partnering with SSG Advisors/Resonance to pilot its Sustainable Investment Facilitation Toolkit (SIFT) with FINCA Haiti to support capital-raising efforts.
+Under objective 2, WOCCU addressed liquidity and capital challenges faced by MFIs and credit unions through savings and investment mobilization.
+The program worked with the national association of credit unions, Association Nationale des Caisses Populaires haïtiennes (ANACAPH), an affiliate member of WOCCU, to identify and recommend client-driven deposit products, policies, and mobilization strategies.
+WOCCU also partnered with SSG Advisors/Resonance to pilot its Sustainable Investment Facilitation Toolkit (SIFT) with FINCA Haiti to support capital-raising efforts.

-- Despite a challenging environment of unrest and the onset of COVID-19, KPPP service has been maintained.
+- Despite a challenging environment of unrest and the onset of COVID-19, KPPP service was maintained.
 However, loan portfolios were put under stress.
 CPF had to write off a number of loans and SOCOLAVIM adjusted their credit strategy to focus on rural areas, less impacted by the unrest.
-Savings, by contrast, have shown steady growth reaching a significant volume of HTG 25,778,199 (USD 409,178) as of October 2020, which is in line with the methodology’s objective to encourage savings and increase resilience
+Savings, by contrast, showed steady growth reaching a significant volume of HTG 25,778,199 (USD 409,178) as of October 2020, which is in line with the methodology’s objective to encourage savings and increase resilience

-- As of October 2020, the software application for Intermediary Agents is fully functional and has been set up and tested in two locations, Gonaives and Limbé, with pilot testing beginning.
+- As of October 2020, the software application for Intermediary Agents is fully functional and set up and tested in two locations, Gonaives and Limbé, with pilot testing beginning.
 This component of Field Officer Banking further increases remote access to member accounts through select third party businesses within the community.
-An additional six credit unions within the nationwide LE LEVIER network have been equipped and configuration is complete to launch the service.
-This launch will take place after November 2020, as delays outside the program’s control occurred due to technical issues with the credit unions’ software and connectivity with the Intermediary Agents.
-All IT upgrades and support documentation have been successfully transferred to the partner to continue progress beyond the end of the program.
+An additional six credit unions within the nationwide LE LEVIER network have been equipped and configuration is complete to launch the service after November 2020, as delays outside the program’s control occurred due to technical issues with the credit unions’ software and connectivity with the Intermediary Agents.
+All IT upgrades and support documentation were successfully transferred to the partner to continue progress beyond the end of the program.

 - WOCCU hosted a successful virtual closeout event on November 10, 2020 to showcase and share lessons learned from Accessible Finance with partners and stakeholders.
 Panelists included the USAID Mission Director, Governor of the Haiti Central Bank (BRH), Director of LE LEVIER Federation of Credit Unions in Haiti and credit union leaders in Haiti.